Admissions & Financial Aid

 Start by obtaining a Federal Personal Identification Number (PIN) at www.pin.ed.gov

-In several of the forms the government requires you will need this number.
-If you follow the link to this government website you may request your pin.
+Several of the government forms require you to sign electronically with a PIN number.
+If you follow the link to this government website you may create your pin.

 - The process only takes a few minutes.

-- Once you request your PIN it will be sent to you within 48 hours
+- Once you request your PIN, it will be authenticated within 48 hours.

-- You will need this number to complete your forms
+- You will need this number to electronically complete your forms.

 Complete the FAFSA at www.fafsa.ed.gov

-- If you are a dependent you will want to have both yours and your parents return handy.
+- If you are a dependent student, you will want to have both yours and your parent's 2014 federal tax return handy.

 - You may choose to estimate your income but you will need to update this information once your taxes are complete.

-- The process should take you about 20 minutes
+- The FAFSA application should take you about 20 minutes

-- If you need to stop the process in the middle, remember to SAVE your work.
+- If you need to stop in the middle of the application, remember to SAVE your work.